stivenramireza/stivenramireza/README.md

 # 👋 Hi, I'm Stiven

-## Lead Software Engineer | AI | Startups
+## Software Engineer | AI | Startups

 ### About Me

-Lead software engineer with 6+ years of experience specializing in backend development and emerging technologies.
+Software engineer with 6+ years of experience specializing in backend development and emerging technologies.
 Passionate about solving complex problems through innovative, scalable solutions, with a strong foundation in research, collaboration, and technical leadership.
 A self-taught engineer driven by a deep commitment to continuous growth and engineering excellence.

 - 🌍 Based in **Medellín, Antioquia, Colombia**.
-- 💼 Currently **Lead Backend Engineer I** at [tyba por Credicorp Capital](https://tyba.com.co).
+- 💼 Currently **Backend Engineer IV** at [tyba por Credicorp Capital](https://tyba.com.co).
 - 🤝 Open to collaborating on **innovative and challenging projects**.
 - ✉️ Contact me at **[stivenramireza@gmail.com](mailto:stivenramireza@gmail.com)**.